Mer-cat/HotFlix/README.md

 ## Notes

 I had issues with the app crashing due to null posters or backdrops, so I started checking them, but I ran into issues with different types of null (e.g. [NSNull null] versus nil, etc.).
 I am still curious about these different kinds of null - I would not have known which kind to check for if I didn't use a breakpoint to figure it out.

+I also had issues with the UIScrollView functionality; I couldn't actually scroll down to view long descriptions because the UI would bounce me back up if I attempted to do so.

 ## Credits